TimSVector/vc_scripts_submodule/README.md

-      --aggregate           Generate aggregate coverage report VectorCAST Project --metrics             Generate metrics reports for VectorCAST Project --fullstatus          Generate full status reports for VectorCAST Project --tcmr                Generate Test Cases Management Reports for each VectorCAST environment in project
+      --aggregate           Generate aggregate coverage report VectorCAST Project --metrics             Generate metrics reports for VectorCAST Project --fullstatus          Generate full status reports for VectorCAST Project --utfull              Generate Full Reports for each VectorCAST environment in project --tcmr                Generate Test Cases Management Reports for each VectorCAST environment in project --index               Generate an index.html report that ties all the other HTML reports together

     Build/Execution Options:
       Options that effect build/execute operation